raghava239/medium/mcp/hotel-app/mcp-post.md

 # Validate binary integrity
 ./toolbox -v
 Exposing Secure Queries via tools.yaml
-Create a structure map named tools.yaml using your system editor (nano tools.yaml).
-This mapping instructs the MCP server on how to authenticate against data sources and structure natural-language tool parameters:
+The primary map configuration is managed centrally.
+You can view, fork, or modify the layout mapping directly via our public tools.yaml on GitHub.

+Create a file named tools.yaml in your local directory matching that manifest structure:

 YAML
 kind: source